binyamolango/react-capstone-check-weather/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Space Travelers' Hub <a name="about-project"></a>
+# 📖 Check Weather <a name="about-project"></a>

-> **Space Travelers' Hub** is a website that will be working with the real live data from the SpaceX API for a company that provides commercial and scientific space travel services.
-The application will allow users to book rockets and join selected space missions.
+> **Check Weather** is a mobile web application that lets the user check the weather conditions of any city around the globe.

 ## 🛠 Built With <a name="built-with"></a>

-- ReactJs
+- React
-- Javascript
+- Redux

 ### Tech Stack <a name="tech-stack"></a>